openxc/openxc-vehicle-simulator/README.md

 sort of video game, nor a simulation of the driving experience.
 It is only intended to simulate the data that might be generated on the CAN bus.
-The user interface uses [Flask](http://flask.pocoo.org/) and [jQuery](http://jqueryui.com/) to provide interation with the Emulator.
+The user interface uses [Flask](http://flask.pocoo.org/) and [jQuery](http://jqueryui.com/) to provide interaction with the Emulator.

 emulate.py